 Dr Katja Hogendoorn

-Katja Hogendoorn is a postdoctoral research associate in the Plant Protection group.
+Katja Hogendoorn is a senior researcher at the School of Agriculture, Food and Wine.
 Her research focuses on the maintenance and enhancement of bees as pollinators of crops and native plants.
 At a more general level, she is interested in ecology and evolution of bee behaviour and diversity.
-Katja aims to use her understanding of bee behaviour to improve management decisionsfor the enhancement of bee health, biodiversity, and crop pollination services.
+Katja aims to use her understanding of bee behaviour to inform management decisions for the improvement of bee health, biodiversity, and crop pollination services.

 PhD.
 Ethology and Sociobiology.
 Utrecht University, 1994.